-- Developed consent/ confidentiality training and booklets for their staff, to ensure carers are understood and treated with respect. - Paid carers' leave for their employees who are carers & recognition that the role will place additional strain on these employees when they are 'working from home' - Implemented the six standards within the triangle of care in both inpatient and community services.
+- CNWL Recovery & Wellbeing College specifically mention carers in their info about who can attend - Check in & Chat service for Carers of CNWL patients - Resource Guides - Implemented the six standards within the triangle of care in both inpatient and community services.
 The triangle of care is a therapeutic alliance between carers, service users and health professionals.
-It aims to promote safety and recovery and to sustain mental wellbeing by including and supporting carers. - Implemented 'DIALOG+', a therapeutic model that measures and seeks to improve quality of life, and is based upon open dialog and so has helped to build family connection and improve communication and relationships between patients and their carers - Host support groups for carers - Resource guides
+It aims to promote safety and recovery and to sustain mental wellbeing by supporting carers. - Host support groups for carers - Implemented 'DIALOG+', a therapeutic model that measures and seeks to improve quality of life, and is based upon open dialog and so has helped to build family connection and improve communication and relationships between patients and their carers - Developed consent/confidentiality training for their staff, to ensure carers are understood and treated with respect. - Paid carers' leave for their employees who are carers & recognition that the role will place additional strain on these employees when they are 'working from home'